 'areaServed' - Describing what geographic area is served by this company.

 'availableLanguage' - Describing what language is available for this contact option.

-Finally, the last line(s) 'sameAs' are forming the link between the company, companies URL and the companies social media platforms.
+Finally, the last line(s) 'sameAs' are forming the link between the company, company URL and the company's social media platforms.